frantisekstanko/english-grammar/README.md

 # English grammar

-I am composing this document to improve my understanding of the English language.
-Should others find this resource useful, I would be honored.

-Issues or pull requests are welcome.
+Welcome to this comprehensive guide on English grammar, tailored for learners at all levels.
+This document aims to improve your grasp of English through a clear, concise exploration of its grammatical structures.

+Your contributions and feedback are highly valued; please feel free to initiate discussions or propose enhancements through issues or pull requests.

 ## Nouns